CandyCheng-git/Cpp-Looping_Syntax_Exercises/README.md

 # C++ Looping Syntax Exercises

-This repository contains a simple C++ program that demonstrates basic `while` loop syntax and the use of `cout` for console output.
+This repository contains a simple C++ program that demonstrates basic `while`, `for`, and etc. loop syntax and the use of `cout` for console output.
 The code solves a specific problem where it performs integer operations within a loop, outputting a result based on the problem's conditions.

 ## Table of Contents
 - [Introduction](#introduction)